zeenix/gps-share/README.md

 port but it assumes a baudrate of 38400.
 You can manually set the device node to use by passing the device node path as argument and set the baudrate using the '-b' commandline option.
 Pass '--help' for a full list of supported options.

+## Supported operating systems

+gps-share is targetted specifically for Linux.
+It may or may not work on other POSIX hosts.
+Patches to add/fix support for non-Linux systems, are more than welcome.